 - Monday – Next Monday is Martin Luther King Jr. Day.
 Streetsblog Los Angeles will not be publishing.

 - Monday – Join Leimert Park Village stakeholders for a day of service as they put together garden boxes for the urban farm lab they are looking to install on their People St. Plaza at 43rd Pl. and Leimert Park Blvd.
 Bring your gloves, tools, something for volunteer workers to eat or drink, or make a pledge that will go to the purchase of the street furniture for the plaza.
 More details can be found here.

 - February 5 – Streetsblog Los Angeles, the Los Angeles County Bicycle Coalition, and Los Angeles Walks sponsor a candidate forum for Council District Four in the race to replace the term-limited Tom LaBonge.
 We’ll have more information on this later today.

 - February 21 – Streetsblog L.A. hosts its first fundraiser of the year at our newest Board Member, Jon Weiss’ house in Cheviot Hills.
 Save the date and we’ll have more details soon!

 Did we miss something?
-Is there something we need to know for next week?
-Email firstname.lastname@example.org.
+Is there something we need to know about coming up?
+Email firstname.lastname@example.org